Dragonfly Lifespan: How Long Do Dragonflies Live?

 Dragonflies spend most of their lives as nymphs.

-Dragonfly life cycles are divided into three stages.
-These include egg, larva (also known as a nymph), and adult.
+The dragonfly life cycle is divided into three stages: egg, larva (also known as nymph), and adult.

 Egg

 Female dragonflies can produce hundreds of eggs throughout their lifetime.
-The females will typically lay these eggs in batches throughout a few weeks or months.
+Females will typically lay these eggs in batches over a period of a few weeks or months.
 The eggs are either laid in plant material or loosely deposited in water.
-Endophytic eggs are land eggs and are longer in shape while exophytic eggs are round in shape and found in water.
+Endophytic eggs are laid on land and are longer in shape, while exophytic eggs are round and found in water.

-Within 2-5 weeks after the eggs are laid, they will begin hatching.
+Within two to five weeks after the eggs are laid, they will begin hatching.
 However, some species, such as the emerald damselflies and even some hawkers, won’t hatch until the next spring season.

 Nymph or Larva